brenodupin/gdt/README.md

 A more detailed description of the process can be found in the preprint: [Protocol for GDT, Gene Dictionary Tool, to create and implement a gene dictionary across annotated genomes](https://doi.org/10.1101/2025.06.15.659783)

+### Update of GFF Versions

+We have written a guide to update an existing GDICT after a new version of a GFF (in your dataset) is released.
+The guide can be found in the [GFF Version Update Guide](GFF_Update_Guide.md).

 ## CLI commands